Chess Coaching – Term 3, 2026

 Students participating in the coaching program and their families become junior members of the Ballarat Chess Club, allowing them to join senior club events (7.00 pm onwards) at no additional cost.
 Playing in longer time‑control events at the senior club is the best way for a junior to obtain both an Australian and an International chess rating.

-A significant change for Term 2 is that children will not be able to access their mobile phones during coaching and games sessions.
-Phones must be turned off and left in bags or placed in the provided box.
-Some students have become distracted during sessions, affecting both their learning and other participants.
-If a student needs to contact a parent, they should speak to their coach or the co‑ordinator.
+As noted previously children will not be able to access their mobile phones during coaching and games sessions.
+Mobile phones should be turned off and either left with their parent/carer, put in their bags or placed in a box which will be provided.
+We have found that some students become preoccupied and disengaged in the coaching and games sessions.
+They can also be distracting to other students and the coaches.
+If a student needs to contact their parent, then they should ask their coach or the co-ordinator for assistance.

 Parents are responsible for their child’s conduct during sessions.
 Juniors staying for senior events must behave appropriately.
-For further details, see the attached flyer.
+For further details, see the Behaviour Guidelines.

 Additional information, including the club’s Child Safe Policy, is available on the Child Safe page.